jasonshih/weather/README.md

     - This can make page load VERY slow (i.e. if 2 weeks have passed, it can take up to 5 minutes)
     - Therefore, add python script on server that runs every day at e.g. 00:01 (or maybe 01:00 to be safe) pulling in data into database
 * Comment code base
-* Reorganise Django project with "base" project instead of "WAS", etc